 Your motorhome is fitted with a Status 570 TV aerial.
 Please read the user instructions for the TV aerial, which are available from the following location:

-http://www.visionplus.co.uk/assets/pdfs/2019/ ANTENNAS.pdf
+https://visionplus.co.uk/instructions/

 If you are unable to view the documents on line, please contact the supplier, your dealer or Swift for an electronic or paper copy.